ue bot icon

 • “The aim of individuation requires that one should find and then learn to live out of one’s own center… And this cannot be achieved by enacting and responding to any general masquerade of fixed roles.”

-• ‘When the soul of a man is born in this country there are nets flung at it to hold it back from flight.
+• ‘When the soul of a man is born in this country, there are nets flung at it to hold it back from flight.
 You talk to me of nationality, language, and religion.
 I shall try to fly by those nets.’

-• “My experience is that I can feel that I’m in the grail castle when in living with people I love, doing what I love.
+• “My experience is that I can feel that I’m in the grail castle when I’m living with people I love, doing what I love.
 I get that sense of being fulfilled.
 But, by God, it doesn’t take much to make me feel I’ve lost the castle, it’s gone.”

-• “Even when you have gotten there, it’s easy to get flipped out, because the world has things it wants you to do and you have decided not to do what the world wants.”
+• “Even when you have gotten there, it’s easy to get flipped out because the world has things it wants you to do, and you have decided not to do what the world wants.”

 • The hero’s journey always begins with the call.
 One way or another, a guide must come to say, ‘Look, you’re in Sleepy Land.
 Wake.
 Come on a trip.
 There is a whole aspect of your consciousness, your being, that’s not being touched…’”